-The second allelic mapping bias stems from loci with sequence homology.
+Deleted: .
 We term this 'ambiguous mapping bias', because reads from one allele might align ambiguously to multiple locations, resulting in reads with the other allele being unduly favored (Figure 1).
-19,38,35 Several strategies have been implemented in dealing with the ambiguous mapping bias (Supplementary Table 1).
-To date, the primary approach has been the identification and removal of sites in which >5% of the total number of reads exhibit such bias. ^{13,34,35,39} In our study, we observe that many detected SNVs remain allele-specific even after removing reads that display such bias, showing that this the site removal strategy can be overly conservative (Supplementary Table 5).
+19.38,35 Several strategies have been implemented in dealing with the ambiguous mapping bias (Supplementary Table 1).
+To date, the primary approach has been the identification and removal of sites in which >5% of the total number of reads exhibit such bias.
+13,34,35,39 In our study, we observe that many detected SNVs remain allelespecific even after removing reads that display such bias, showing that this the site removal strategy can be overly conservative (Supplementary Table 5).
 Hence, we instead identify and remove reads that give rise to allelic mapping bias, thereby retaining robust allele-specific SNVs.
-While our manuscript was under revision, we notice that this read removal strategy (instead of sites) has also been employed very recently by van de Geijn et al.38 We also show that ambiguous mapping bias seems to have a greater effect on ChIPseq than RNA-seq datasets, even after accounting for reference bias by the personal genomes (Supplementary Table 5).
-Besides allelic differences, ambiguous mapping is also highly dependent on the length of the read, as also shown by Degner et al. that the bias decreases with increasing read length.
-19 We envision that ambiguous mapping bias will be further alleviated by long read technologies being employed in functional assays.
+While our manuscript was under revision, we notice that this read removal strategy (instead of sites) has also been employed very recently by van de Geijn et al.38 We also show that ambiguous mapping bias seems to have a greater effect on ChIP-seg than RNA-seg datasets, even after accounting for reference bias by the personal genomes (Supplementary Table 5).
+Besides allelic differences, ambiguous mapping is also highly dependent on the length of the read, as also shown by Degner et al. that the bias decreases with increasing read length.19 We envision that ambiguous mapping bias